ohmyzsh/ohmyzsh/plugins/dotenv/README.md

 ## Usage

 Create `.env` file inside your project directory and put your local ENV variables there.
+The contents of `.env` are run in the context of the current shell session.
+Do not forget to `export` the variables, otherwise they will only be available within the current shell session and not be part of ENV (unless they were already in ENV beforehand).

 For example:
 ```sh